Tylrrc/AutotmataMiniProject/README.md

 Some sample .html files are located in the */html* directory.
 The results of the query will be sent to the */results* directory.

+###*Note*:
+If you do not currently have the 're' or 'requests' modules needed to run this program, run

+    setup.sh

+Doing so will install pip, re, and requests modules.

 ###Walkthrough example:

 Running the following: